 What do audiologists do?

-Employment of audiologists is expected to grow much faster than the average for all occupations between now and 2020.
-(U.S. BLS 2012-2013 Occupational Outlook Handbook) CareerCast.com ranks audiology fifth on its list of the best jobs of 2014.
+Employment of audiologists is projected to grow 29 percent from 2014 to 2024, much faster than the average for all occupations (U.S. BLS 2016 Occupational Outlook Handbook).
+CareerCast.com ranks audiology fourth on its list of The Best Jobs of 2016.

 The following factors were cited by the BLS as reasons for job growth within the profession of audiology: